johncarl81/transfuse/_posts/2013-01-06-transactions.md

 documentationExpanded: false
 comments: true
 postsExpanded: true
-excerpt: A while back a bug posted on the Dagger issue list prompted an architectural rework in the way Transfuse performs analysis and code generation.
-This was a significant change which resulted in a very resilient design with some positive side effects.
-The following covers the core concepts and results of the change as well as some guidance for implementing Annotation Processors.
+excerpt: A short time ago a bug posted on the Dagger issue list prompted an architectural rework in the way Transfuse performs analysis and code generation.
+This was a significant change which resulted in a very resilient and fascinating design with some positive side effects.
+The following covers the core concepts and results of the change in hopes that it will provide some guidance for implementing Annotation Processors.
 root: ../../../
 ---